Commodity trader Olam battles Muddy Waters accounting claims

 ACCOUNTING QUESTIONS

-Negative reports from Muddy Waters have decimated the shares of several Chinese companies including Sino-Forest Corp, which filed for bankruptcy protection early this year, just 10 months after the short-seller said it had exaggerated its assets.

-Muddy Waters has had a mixed track record, however, and the share prices of some companies spotlighted in its reports have managed to bounce back.
+Muddy Waters has had a mixed track record, however, and the shares of some of the companies spotlighted in its reports have managed to bounce back.

 "Muddy Waters seems to target companies with quite complex business models and accounting structures, so it's difficult to get a handle on what is exactly happening in the company," said David Smith, head of corporate governance at Aberdeen Asset Management Asia.